Edmonds College Logo

 HUM 201: American People: CD

 Explores literary and popular expressions of American culture in the nineteenth and twentieth centuries.
-Prerequisite(s): Prerequisite: Placement in ENGL& 101.
+Prerequisite(s): Placement in ENGL& 101.

 Course Level Objectives